cacicdalibor/reactivities/readme.md

 Application demonstrates activities and users interactions based on:

-- Backend relays on the .NET Core 3.1 architecture.
+- .NET Core 3.1 architecture
-- Frontend is based on the React with Mobex.
+- React with Mobex as a frontend solution for the frontent part of the application.

 To run project navigate to API project using console and run: